-Then valuables such as jewelry or collections, high quality furniture, expensive electronics, important documents, artwork, pictures, paintings, and decor, musical instruments, and sentimental items.
+Then valuables such as jewelry or collections, high-quality furniture, expensive electronics, important documents, artwork, pictures, paintings, and decor, musical instruments, and sentimental items.

 The ‘Take’ pile is made up of any household items that you consider to be practical or valuable.

-Then there is the ‘not so sure pile’ this will likely consist of old furniture, as sometimes lugging a great big piece of old furniture to your new home is more expensive and exhausting than it would be to get a new one.
+Then there is the ‘not so sure pile’ which will likely consist of old furniture, as sometimes lugging a great big piece of old furniture to your new home is more expensive and exhausting than it would be to get a new one.

 Clothes are also often in the ‘not so sure’ pile.
-We typically forget the clothes we have, and end up with many more than we thought.
+We typically forget the clothes we have and end up with many more than we thought.
 A good rule for this is ‘have I worn it in the last year?’